opentracing/opentracing.io/content/docs/overview/tags-logs-baggage.md

 ## Logs

-**Logs** are key:value pairs that are useful for capturing _span-specific_ logging messages and other debugging or informational output from the application itself.
-Logs may be useful for documenting a specific moment or event within the span (in contrast to tags which should apply to the span as a whole).
+**Logs** are key:value pairs that are useful for capturing _timed_ log messages and other debugging or informational output from the application itself.
+Logs may be useful for documenting a specific moment or event within the span (in contrast to tags which should apply to the span regardless of time).

 ## Baggage Items